openstack/openstack-manuals/doc/admin-guide/source/networking_adv-features.rst

 details of how the network is physically realized, usually to match some existing network in the data center.

-Provider networks enable cloud administrators to create Networking networks that map directly to the physical networks in the data center.
+Provider networks enable administrators to create networks that map directly to the physical networks in the data center.
 This is commonly used to give tenants direct access to a public network that can be used to reach the Internet.
 It might also be used to integrate with VLANs in the network that already have a defined meaning